 Just spread some ricotta on top of some crusty toast (or baguette slices!), then top with sliced tomatoes and black pepper before serving.

-This is also a great way to turn your leftover pasta into an easy bruschetta appetizer!
+This is also a great way to turn your leftover pasta into an easy bruschetta (See Also: Best Kinds of Tomatoes for Bruschetta) appetizer!

 You can also try mixing it into a green salad.